raml-org/raml-js-parser-2/documentation/GettingStarted.md

 }

 ```
-The same result can be achieved by means of runtime type system.
+The same result can be achieved by means of nominal type system.
 A set of facets declared by the type itself can be retrieved by the `ITypeDefinition.facets()` returning an array of `IProperty`.
 If you need a set of facets declared by type and all of its supertypes, you should use the `ITypeDefinition.allFacets()` method.
 A set of type fixed facet values can be retrieved by the `ITypeDefinition.getFixedFacets()` method returning actual values used to fix facets.